JQH84/CryptoNews-Sentiment-Analysis/README.md

 - Sentiment Analysis from the collected news article texts
 - Frequency analysis and WordCloud based on the news article text
 - Name Entity Recognition analysis and rendering based on the collected data.

+All data was collected from the [NewsAPI](https://newsapi.org/) service

 ## Results and Observation